Table of Contents

 Header encoding can be a problem for some implementations.
 On Windows, UTF-8 headers are not supported, so ASCII is used.
 Sisk has a built-in encoding converter, which can be useful for decoding incorrectly encoded headers.

-This operation is costly and disabled by default, but can be enabled under the NormalizeHeadersEncodings flag.
+This operation is costly and disabled by default, but can be enabled with HttpServerConfiguration.NormalizeHeadersEncodings.